India election 2019: Are India's farmers receiving what they were promised?

 - an online trading platform for agricultural produce

-But it's also faced criticism for economic policies that have impacted farmers - such as the sudden decision to 2016 withdraw the 500 and 1,000 rupee notes from circulation in a bid to tackle the black economy.
+But it's also faced criticism for other policies that have negatively affected farmers - such as the sudden decision to 2016 withdraw the 500 and 1,000 rupee notes from circulation in a bid to tackle the black economy.

 Why aren't farmers earning more?

 A very good harvest in any year will result in a sharp fall in the price of a commodity.

 This helps keep food prices in check for urban consumers but is not so good for rural producers.

 To counter this, the government sets a minimum purchase price for major agricultural products each year.